PALLAVI8050/search-color-by-word/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 Once the code is compiled successfully, go to localhost:4200

+**
+##functionality**
+This app displays the list of color shades in masonry grid layout format when user types a word related to color